klisiewicz/fluent-assertions/README.md

-The "Fluent Assertions" library written specifically for Dart.
+The [Fluent Assertions](https://fluentassertions.com/) library written in Dart.

-It uses Dart's Extension Functions to provide a fluent wrapper around test assertions.
+It uses Dart's [Extension Functions](https://dart.dev/guides/language/extension-methods) to provide a fluent wrapper around test assertions.

 ## Usage

 #### Basic Assertions

+This assertions are available for all objects:

 ##### Equality